 More Than One Beneficiary: More Than One Way to Distribute The Money

-Distribution methods you can assign in your policy to specify how you want to divide the death benefit among more than one beneficiary:
+Distribution methods you can specify in your policy to specify how you want to divide the death benefit among more than one beneficiary:

 • By Percentages: Instead of naming a dollar amount per beneficiary, you assign each beneficiary a specific percentage.
 For example, each of your three children would receive 33.3% of the payout.
 Another example is that your spouse would get 50% of the money, with 25% going to each of your two kids.